 Spoon soup mixture over the steaks and celery.

-Cover and cook on LOW for 7 to 9 hours, or until steaks are very tender.
+Cover and cook on LOW for seven to nine hours or until steaks are very tender.

 - For extra depth of flavor, brown the dredged steaks in a skillet in a small amount of olive oil before placing them in the slow cooker.
 Brown the onions as well, if desired.